 On March 27, 2020, the Supreme Court of Ohio issued an order that "tolls" the time requirements for filings and other court deadlines.
 As the Court explains in its FAQ, "tolling serves to effectively freeze time from...March 9, 2020 until the expiration of the order. " For example, if you had a filing deadline on March 19th (10 days after March 9th), your new deadline is now 10 days after the Court's order expires.
 The order will expire either on 1) the date the Governor lifts the state of emergency; or 2) July 30, 2020, whichever comes first.

 However, a local court can still require you to file within the original deadlines.
 That means that you need to check the court docket for your case to see if the court has placed an order on your case requiring filing within the initial deadline.
 To find the online docket for your case go to the court or clerk's website.

 Currently, there is not a single policy for court operations in Ohio.
 A number of courts are delaying hearings, except for certain matters, like protection orders.
 If you have a hearing scheduled or have other business with a court, check their website or call to see if their hours or schedules have changed.
 You can find contact and website information for your local courts on this page, under "Local Government and Community Resources."

 Your job and money

-- Through July 31, 2020, everyone who receives unemployment benefits will receive an additional $600 per week on top of the amount they'd normally receive through unemployment.
+- Through July 31, 2020, everyone who receives unemployment benefits will receive an additional $600 per week.

 - Expanded eligibility for self-employed workers, freelancers, and workers without enough work history to qualify for normal state unemployment benefits.
-This emergency expansion does not apply to workers that can work from home with pay or are receiving paid sick leave.
+This expansion is called Pandemic Unemployment Assistance or PUA.
+ODJFS has launched the PUA application system, and you can apply online.

 - 13 weeks of additional benefits for people who qualify for the state's regular, non-emergency unemployment program.